PhoenixTales/phoenix-docs/lore/gods.md

 Just as the indian cults of the gods as all these aspects of Brahman, the Absolute, is hard to grasp for the western mind and widely misunderstood as a "polytheism", yin & yang, while about a duality, are not about a contrast of mutually exclusive forces, but they are part of the equation, they are one, the two sides of a coin or a wheel (think of the wheel of the dharma).
 And it is Adanos who lets the wheel roll, taking care that it doesn't fall unto one of the sides.

-If the documentation says otherwise, then we see this as a regression for simplicity's sake in the context of the internal design docs, that Mike had wanted to avoid to present as such in the game; and in any has to be avoided by us, due to how [Gothic was defined](/vision/gothic-defined).
+If the documentation says otherwise, then we see this as a regression for simplicity's sake in the context of the internal design docs, that Mike had wanted to avoid to present as such in the game; and in any way has to be avoided by us, due to how [Gothic was defined](/vision/gothic-defined).

 Innos brought light, Beliar brought the night.
 Both broth life that couldn't exist without both.
 But Beliar brought dead too.
 The negation of life.
 And Adanos, inbetween, brought healing.